mohitpai/journey-optimizer.en/help/using/experience-decisioning/rules.md

 >
 >For now, decision rules are managed using Journey Optimizer's **Decision management** menu.
 As a result, the **[!UICONTROL Decision rules]** list in Experience Decisioning encompasses rules created from both Journey Optimizer **[!UICONTROL Decision Management]** or **[!UICONTROL Experience Decisioning]** menus.

-To create a collection, follow these steps:
+To create a rule, follow these steps:

 1. Navigate to **[!UICONTROL Configuration]** / **[!UICONTROL Decision rules]**.
 1. Journey Optimizer's Decision management user interface displays in the central area.
 Follow the steps detailed in the [Decision management documentation](../offers/offer-library/creating-decision-rules.md) to build your rule based on your needs.